NickAlarcon7/COSC-3510_DBMS_Project/README.md

 ## Architecture:

 - A SQL parser: use mo-sql to identify CREATE TABLE statements.
 For column data type, we explicitly support INT/INTEGER, FLOAT, DECIMAL, BOOLEAN, VARCHAR.
 Everything else is treated as string.
 We cannot enforce the length of VARCHAR since we treat it as string.
-- An indexing structure: a BTrees.OOBTree with single attribute primary key as key and a tuple as value (row of data)
+- An indexing structure: a BTrees.OOBTree with single attribute primary key as key and a tuple as value (row of data).
+We use the indexing structure to check for duplicates when inserting data.
+We mirror the IGNORE keyword behavior in MySQL by skipping duplicate rows.
 - A query optimizer: use sqlglot to optimize query **Need to work on this**
 - An execution engine: wrap sqlglot executor with index support